jgoulah/mastering-failure/oscon2015.md

 # [fit] many of those tradeoffs are unknown

-^ we want to examine these tradeoffs
+^ we want to examine these tradeoffs that new technology introduces

 ---